Whether it's NHS or private, you can cover dental, optical, alternative treatments and medical costs for just a few pounds a month.

 An historic boon

 The earliest cash plan companies were set up towards the end of the 19th century.
-They were non-profit organisations then, and most continue in that mode to this day.
+They were non-profit organisations then, and most continue that way to this day.

 Their healthy investment portfolios benefit modern policyholders, and also means spare money each year is donated to charity, often to specific health-related charities local to the cash plan company.